-South Coast Wildlands (SCW) works to maintain and restore connections between isolated wildland areas in the South Coast through their program called the "Missing Linkages Project".
-One such isolated wildland area of concern is the Santa Monica Mountains.
+South Coast Wildlands (SCW) works to maintain and restore connections between isolated wildland areas in the South Coast through their program called the "Missing Linkages Project" One such isolated wildland area of concern is the Santa Monica Mountains.
 Although the Santa Monica Mountains are protected in part through state and federal ownership (Point Mugu State Park and the Santa Monica Mountains National Recreation Area [SMMNRA], respectively), this high-quality habitat area is severely isolated from other wildland areas in Southern California.
-Specifically, SCW has drafted a report that analyzes the potential linkage between the isolated Santa Monica Mountains to the north.
+Specifically, SCW has drafted a report that analyzes the potential linkage between the isolated Santa Monica Mountains and Simi Hills, and the much larger areas of contiguous habitat in the Sierra Madre Mountains to the north.
 (Penrod et al. 2006.)